 Babette was a guest blogger here at the Light Post in the past.
-Finally ... see some of their amazing lamp (and mirror!) designs right here.
+Finally ... see some of their amazing lamp (and mirror!) designs right here (no longer available.

 Favorite design inspiration:Travel inspires me- walking, window-shopping, museums, and architecture.
 I always feel revived and inspired by travel.
 The more foreign the place the better.